Fintech Types: From P2P Lending to Robo-Advisors

 Digital-Only Banks

 Operating without brick-and-mortar branches, digital-only banks offer banking services exclusively through online platforms and mobile apps.
 This model can reduce operational costs, often allowing these banks to offer competitive rates and lower fees.
-Yet, a challenge they face is building trust and ensuring strong cybersecurity measures to protect customer data and transactions.
+A challenge they face is building trust and ensuring strong cybersecurity measures to protect customer data and transactions.

 Hybrid Digital Banks